rugtres/programming4biologists/getting-started.md

 ### Windows OS
 #### Install Visual Studio Code
 * Access the shared [folder](https://drive.google.com/drive/folders/1D3FQNhDLFY7mzvIzMqOtc9LIBlh_yaRr?usp=share_link) and download `portable_mingw_vscode.7z`.
 If you do not have 7-zip installed in your computer, either install it from the [website](https://www.7-zip.org/download.html) or download the portable version `7z2201-x64.zip` from the same shared folder.
+Alternatively, if your connection is stable and fast you can download the `portable_mingw_vscode.zip` archive instead and extract without needeing to install and use 7-zip.
 * Extract the `portable_mingw_vscode.7z` archive with 7-zip to your desktop.
 If you are using the portable version of 7-zip, first extract the 7-zip  archive to a folder, open `7zFM.exe` and use it to extract `portable_mingw_vscode.7z` to your desktop.

 #### Launch Visual Studio Code